When does your waterlily need dividing?

 - A waterlily root span will be as wide as its top growth spread on the water surface.

-- We detail 'Pruning a waterlily' in our Tips and Advice pages.
-The pieces you cut off a mature plant can be potted up to make more new young plants
+- Use the pieces you cut off a mature plant to pot up to make more new young plants.

 - Over time you will be able to replace the unmanageable mature plant with several of the new smaller baskets of repotted rhizomes.